crcdng/tez-vr-playground/README.md

 ![](docs/screen.png)

 Enter your Tezos address.
-Click on the rabbit and it will tell your balance.
+Click on the cube and it will tell your balance.
-Click on the manifesto and it will open [it's page on teia.art](https://teia.art/objkt/61589) from where you can collect it.
+Click on the "moneyfesto" manifesto and it will open in [it's page on teia.art](https://teia.art/objkt/61589) from where you can collect it.

 Built with [A-Frame](https://aframe.io/) and [Taquito](https://tezostaquito.io).